leanix/leanix-sdk-java/README.md

 ## Instructions for SDK developers

-Instructions for developers can be found here [Dev-instructions.md](Dev-instructions.md)
+Instructions for developers can be found here [Dev Instructions](Dev-instructions.md)

 ## Thank You ##
 This API made use of the swagger-* libraries which help you to describe REST APIs in an elegant way.
 See here for more details: https://github.com/wordnik/swagger-codegen